Vientiane, Laos’ modern capital

 But if you are spending more than 3 months in Laos (enough time to see everything), or you need to spend 1-2 days in Vientiane for other reasons (e.g. waiting for a flight), then here’s what I recommend seeing:

 The best way to see Vientiane is to rent a bicycle.
 Distances are a little long for walking but perfect for cycling, and the terrain is pretty flat.
-Motorbiking in Vientiane carries a few crime risks: Here more than in other Lao cities, foreigners sometimes get stopped by the police for small bribes (usually 100,000 kip); and much more seriously, there have been reports of rental companies stealing their customers’ bikes (easy to do, since they have spare keys to the bike and the lock), and then charging the customer a $1,000 fine for loss of the bike.
+Motorbiking in Vientiane carries a few crime risks: Here more than in other Lao cities, foreigners sometimes get stopped by the police for small bribes (usually 100,000 kip).
+And much more seriously, there have been reports of rental companies stealing their customers’ bikes (easy to do, since they have spare keys to the bike and the lock), and then charging the customer a $1,000 fine for loss of the bike.
 To avoid that risk, rent from well-known, reputable companies and consider bringing your own lock (a regular small padlock) from home.

 Book any organised or guided tours locally, after you arrive.
 The prices on TripAdvisor, GetYourGuide etc. are wildly inflated.
 You will have no trouble finding experienced, English speaking guides in Vientiane for under $100 per day (prices on the web are often closer to $500).
 But I don’t think you need a guide at all — just rent a bicycle, bring a guidebook and do it all yourself.